Cultural Festivals in New Jersey

 New Jersey has a long tradition and history of celebrating the culture and heritage of dozens of different ethnicities who have settled in the Garden State from countries all around the world.
 The following annual events encourage the state's diverse residents to showcase their equally diverse backgrounds and offer glimpses into a variety of cultures and traditions.

-Puerto Rican Heritage Festival, held in August is a tribute to Puerto Rican culture that's been an annual tradition in Jersey City since 1961.
-On opening day, the festivities kick off with music, food and entertainment, then continues the following day with a two-mile Puerto Rican heritage parade, which is the largest and oldest event of its kind in New Jersey.
+Puerto Rican Heritage Festival, held in August, is a tribute to Puerto Rican culture that's been an annual tradition in Jersey City since 1961.
+On opening day, the festivities kick off with music, food and entertainment, then continues the following day with a 2-mile Puerto Rican heritage parade, which is the largest and oldest event of its kind in New Jersey.

 Since 1926, September brings the Hoboken Italian Festival.
 This four-day festival on the Hoboken waterfront celebrates the traditional Feast of the Madonna Dei Martiri, the patron saint of Molfetta, Italy.
 Amidst the pizza- and cannoli-eating contests, musical performances (including Sinatra, Bennett and Martin classics) and grape-stomping competition, there is also a full-day procession through the city.
 In the latter event, an 800-pound Madonna sculpture is carried to a ferry in the Hudson in order to re-enact the traditional Blessing of the Fleet.
 Other Italian heritage festivals also take place in Garfield and Mercer County, along with other towns throughout the state.